erwindev/college-app-tracker/README.md

     }
 ```

-Because this application will be accessed from a JavaScript Single Page Applocatotion (Angular2), we need to address the Same Origin Policy.
+Since this application will be accessed from a Single Page Application using JavaScript (Angular2), we need to address the Same Origin Policy (SOP).
+In order to do that, we need to implement Cross-Origin Resource Sharing (CORS) in SecurityConfig.groovy.
+This will allow our Angular2 App to communicate with the server.
-In SecurityConfig.groovy,

 ```
     @Bean